-Revised Return under section 139(5) means filing an income tax return once again to rectify errors and omissions made while filing the original income tax return.
-You can file a Revised Return if you discover a mistake made in filing your original ITR.
-Further, if the income tax department issues a notice for any errors made in the ITR, you need to file a Revised Return.
-It is important to e-verify the Revised ITR within 120 days of filing.
-You can file a Revised Return from your account on www.incometaxindiaefiling.gov.in.
-To file your ITR using the help of a Chartered Accountant, refer to the plans below.
+A revised return is a return that is filed u/s 139(5) as a revision for the original return to rectify errors and omissions made while filing the original income tax return.
+You can file a Revised Return if you discover a mistake in your original ITR or if the income tax department issues a notice for any errors made in the ITR.
+And it is important to e-verify the Revised ITR within 30 days of filing.

-Points to keep in mind before filing Revised Return u/s 139(5) in Income Tax
+Points to keep in mind before filing Revised Return u/s 139(5) under Income Tax

 - Revise Return substitutes the original return once it is filed

-- Enter acknowledgment number of ITR-V and date of filing of the original return
+- Enter the acknowledgment number of ITR-V and the date of filing of the original return

-- You can file Revise Return even if the return has been processed
+- You can file a Revise Return even if the return has been processed

-When do you file a Revised Return under Sec 139(5)?
+When do you file a Revised Return under Section 139(5)?

 Revising on your own